NCAR/obs2ioda/obs2ioda-v2/README.md

    find . -name *libbufr*
    ```
 Remember to note down the library path (`<NCEP_BUFR_LIB_PATH>`) required for the build process of `obs2ioda-v2`.

+---

+### Installing pFUnit
+To install `pFUnit`, follow the instructions for building it with `CMake` on the [pFUnit GitHub page](https://github.com/Goddard-Fortran-Ecosystem/pFUnit?tab=readme-ov-file#building-and-installing-pfunit)

+---

 ## caveate
 NetCDF-Fortran interface does not allow reading/writing NF90_STRING, so ``station_id`` and ``variable_names`` are still written out as
 ``char station_id(nlocs, nstring)``